ngadiyar93/ngadiyar93.github.io/index.md

 ## News
 - **July 2021:** Nishanth received the IEEE IAS / PELS travel grant to attend the [2021 IEEE Energy Conversion Congress and Exposition (ECCE)](https://www.ieee-ecce.org/2021/) at Vancouver, BC, Canada.
+(Unfortunately now the conference is Online).
 - **July 2021:** Nishanth's research featured by [Siemens Digital Industries Software](https://www.plm.automation.siemens.com/global/en/our-story/customers/wempec/99244/).
 - **May 2021:** Nishanth to present the paper _“A Review of Thermal Analysis and Management of Power Dense Electric Machines”_ at the [2021 IEEE International Electric Machines and Drives Conference (IEMDC 2021)](https://iemdc-2021.com/).
 - **May 2021:** Nishanth to present on _Axial Flux Machine Design to Electrify Off-highway Vehicles_ at the [2021 WEMPEC Annual Review](https://wempec.wisc.edu/annual-review/).